phpList/web-frontend/README.md

 This project adheres to a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project and its community, you are expected to uphold this code.

+## Command to running this project for local testing

+symfony local:server:start